Knowledge base

 To go further

-- Test the response time of your site from several countries
+- Test your site's response time from multiple countries

 - Optimize a site